gvwilson/thirdbit/_posts/2008/2008-09-15-rest-apis-for-batch-operations.md

     end_database_transaction

 return result</pre>
 The first reason you don't want to do this is that it's not atomic: if anything goes wrong partway through, you could have five hundred flies updated, and five hundred not.
 The second reason is that the <code>process</code> function is actually very slow: if you call it five hundred times, there's a real risk of taking so long that the web server will time out the request.
-(Note: in reality, a lot more is going on inside <code>process</code> than just a few SQL queries---files are being opened, parsed, and closed, log entries are being created, etc., so "get a faster web server" is <em>not</em> a valid solution.)
+(Note: in reality, a lot more is going on inside <code>process</code> than just a few SQL queries—files are being opened, parsed, and closed, log entries are being created, etc., so "get a faster web server" is <em>not</em> a valid solution.)

 The solution I've come up with is to make batch operations fundamental to the REST API, and to define the single-fly operations in terms of them.
 This leads to API entries like this:
 <table padding="3" border="1">